 Yet landlords continue to ignore their furnaces and AC condensers until they become a huge and very expensive problem.

 Every September or October, send an HVAC pro out to each of your properties and have them service the furnace.
 Every April or May, send them out again to service the air conditioning condenser.

 They can tighten connections, clean coils, lubricate parts, replace failing components, and ultimately extend the lifespan of your furnace and air condenser.
 Most importantly, they’ll catch small issues before they become a crisis.

 And make no mistake – a furnace failure in February is an emergency, especially in colder climes.
-Emergencies are not only stressful, they’re expensive, because you’re at the mercy of the contractors who are available.
+Emergencies are not only stressful, but they’re also expensive because you’re at the mercy of the contractors who are available.
 Pipes can freeze, inconveniences can spiral into disasters, and tenants can break their leases (or demand to be put up in a hotel).

 It’s not pretty.

 With all that said, tenants bear some responsibility here as well (or they should, anyway).
-Make sure your lease agreement includes a requirement that tenants replace the air filter every three months, and failure to do so constitutes breach of lease.
+Make sure your lease agreement includes a requirement that tenants replace the air filter every three months, and failure to do so constitutes a breach of the lease.